If you’re a Windows user, Grammarly can now check the tone of your emails when you use Grammarly for Microsoft Office in Outlook.

 - You can also click the Tone Detector button in the Grammarly tab for more information about the tone of your writing:

-Note: At this time, the option to disable the tone detector in Microsoft Outlook is not available.
+Note: At this time, the option to turn off the tone detector in Microsoft Outlook is not available.

 To learn more about Grammarly’s tone detector, check this blog post.